stevehoover/warp-v/README.md

 ## In the Cloud

-WARP-V is being implemented on FPGAs in the cloud using the <a href="https://github.com/alessandrocomodi/fpga-webserver" target="_blank" target="_blank" atom_fix="_">1st CLaaS</a> (custom logic as a service) framework.
+WARP-V is implemented on FPGAs in the cloud using the <a href="https://github.com/alessandrocomodi/fpga-webserver" target="_blank" target="_blank" atom_fix="_">1st CLaaS</a> (custom logic as a service) framework.
 You can implement your own customized WARP-V on FPGAs in the cloud, too!

 ## Help